kellyjwallace/kellyjwallace.github.io/index.md

 <div class="container">
 <div class="blurb">
 <p style="text-align:left;font-size:120%">I am a behavioral ecologist investigating how the social environment influences cognition.
 My research integrates across behavioral, physiological, and neuromolecular perspectives. <br><br>
 <i>I'm interested in understanding how an individual's social environment and their own social phenotype (e.g. sex, dominance status) influences how they make decisions in non-social contexts.
 I have investigated this topic in rodent (M. ochrogaster, M. unguiculatus) and fish (G. affinis, A. burtoni) species that are well known for their dynamic social interactions.
-Literature on these species have detailed the neural and hormonal mechanisms of social behavior and decision-making while integrating broad eco-evolutionary frameworks.<br></i></p>
+My work builds on the foundational literature detailing the the neural and hormonal mechanisms of social behavior in these species by investigating decision-making and incorporating broad eco-evolutionary frameworks.<br></i></p>

 <p style="text-align:center;font-size:110%">
 <img src="/images/social_media_icons/gmail.png" width="20" height="20"><a href="mailto:kelly.wallace@emory.edu"><i><b>kelly.wallace@emory.edu</b></i></a><br>